Love photography? Everything you need to take the best photos of Sydney Australia. Local knowledge, free guides, workshops and more.

 Detailed photo guides, written by photographers for photographers, are available for Sydney Australia.

-Information about the best locations for macros, landscapes, night digital photography, buildings and structures and more.
+There’s information about macros, landscapes, night digital photography, buildings and more.

-Brent Pearson, the photographer who started, and now moderates, the Free Photo Guides for NSW, Australia, also runs periodic workshops on different aspects of photography in Sydney.
+Brent Pearson, the photographer who started the Free Photo Guides for NSW, Australia, also runs periodic workshops on different aspects of photography in Sydney.
 That’s one of his photos at the top of this page.

-He's a talented photographer who's also incredibly generous with his knowledge.
-If you're serious about photography and post processing, have a look at Brent's blog.
-He includes tutorials, blow by blow accounts of how he's achieved his effects, and lots of before and after photos.
+He’s a talented photographer who’s incredibly generous with his knowledge.
+If you’re serious about photography and post processing, have a look at Brent’s website.
+He includes tutorials, blow by blow accounts of how he’s achieved his effects, and lots of before and after photos.

-Check out his blog for Seascape and HDR photography, night photography techniques and other digital photography classes and see what he has on offer when you're around.
-You're sure to come away with new sea or landscape photography techniques and some amazing photos of Sydney Australia.
+Check out his site for seascape and HDR photography, night photography techniques and other digital photography workshops and see what he has on offer when you’re around.
+You’re sure to come away with new techniques along with some amazing Sydney photos.

 Here’s a photo of a sea cave with rain cloud, taken by Steve Passlow in the Munmorah State Conservation Area, just north of Sydney.
 Get the full impact of Steve’s great HDR photography.